 The checklist in this section is designed as a sociosconomic sustainability toolkit for Epping Forest District Council.
-Rather than provide a set of quantitative targets, the toolkit asks that developers carry out the appropriate engagements with the relevant communities and stakeholders, based on a demonstrable understanding of local needs.
+Rather than provide a set of quantitative targets, the toolkit asks that developers carry out the appropriate engagements with communities and stakeholders.
 The guidance's aim is to ensure that new developments are equipped to incorporate the necessary 'community ingredients' that enable communities to thrive and that boost individual wellbeing - not just during occupation, but throughout all stages.